 You must apply through the Graduate School’s online application service.
-The Department of Biochemistry can review and make an admissions decision based on your scanned unofficial transcript, electronic letters of recommendation, self-reported GRE and TOEFL scores while we wait for the Educational Testing Service (ETS) to submit your official scores to Duke University.
+The Department of Biochemistry can review and make an admissions decision based on your scanned unofficial transcript, electronic letters of recommendation, self-reported GRE (optional) and TOEFL scores while we wait for the Educational Testing Service (ETS) to submit your official scores to Duke University.
 If you have admissions related questions, contact The Graduate School or Amy Norfleet in the Biochemistry Graduate Student Office.

 Where do I send my application materials?

 Submit them through the Graduate School’s online application service.
 Supporting application materials that cannot be uploaded must be sent directly to the Graduate School (NOT to the department), at the following address: